hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 Since I don't know anything about Oracle and Splunk. let's learn and create a project around them.
 Let's do it.

 ### Introduction
-While my [personal homelab](https://github.com/hiCozyty/homelab) is still a work in progress, I'm not confident in its network security setup to host a vulnerable machine in my (even DMZ isolated) VLAN.
+While my [personal homelab](https://github.com/hiCozyty/homelab) is still a work in progress, I'm not confident in its network security setup to host a vulnerable machine in my (DMZ isolated) VLAN.
 I just don't feel comfortable.

-So we turn to either AWS or Oracle Cloud who offer free plans.
+So I turn to either AWS or Oracle Cloud who offer free plans.
 Since I'm already using AWS, Oracle it is.
 I know Azure also offer a generous plan, but I'm saving that for Windows stuff later down the road.

 For capturing potential sniffing or attacks, Oracle Cloud Infrastructure (OCI) provides an [in-house solution](https://blogs.oracle.com/observability/la-demystifying-agent-om-oci) called `OCI Observability and Management`, in which monitoring agents are deployed.
 The logs that are then automatically captured in the OCI log storage.